heavysixer/node-pptx/readme.md

 #### Adding Content to Slides
 This library supports charts, images, text boxes, and shapes.
 The following section describes the ways in which you can add these elements. to a slide.

+Objects are layered on top of one another in the order in which they are added.
+Therefore you'll want to add background items first and gradually work your way towards the top of the composition.

 ##### Charts
 Charts have very minimal support right now, think of it mostly as a proof of concept at this point.